anthonybench/Fitness-Frog/README.md

 ### Welcome to Fitness-Frog!
 <hr>

-This project is an `ASP.NET Framework` MVC web application.
+This project is an `ASP.NET Framework` MVC cross-platform web application that provides CRUD (*Create, Read, Update, Delete*) functions for maintaining a personal fitness log.
+Logo assets and styles were provided by *TreeHouse* and *BootStrap* (see *Technologies* and *Acknowledgements*).

 <br />